-- Use this return if, on December 31 of a calendar year (starting with the 2022 calendar year), you are an owner of a residential property and not an excluded owner of the residential property, as set out in subsection 7(1) of the Underused Housing Tax Act (UHTA). - For purposes of Underused Housing Tax (UHT), residential property is property situated in Canada subject to certain requirements under the UHTA.
-For more information, see the definition of residential property in the Additional Information section at the end of this return. - You must file an annual return with the Canada Revenue Agency (CRA) on or before April 30 for each residential property that you own on December 31 of the preceding calendar year.
-If you do not already have a Canadian tax identification number (such as a social insurance number, individual tax number, or business number), contact the CRA before filing this return. - A corporation or an individual can file this return in their own capacity, or in their capacity as a partner of a partnership or a trustee of a trust.
-However, if you are an owner of the residential property in your capacity as a trustee of a trust that is a mutual fund trust, a real estate investment trust, or a specified investment flow-through trust for Canadian income tax purposes, you are an excluded owner of the residential property and you do not need to file a return for that property. - If you have a foreign address or need to indicate your citizenship in Part 1, use a standardized country code to indicate your country by entering the appropriate three-letter code.
+• Use this return if, on December 31 of a calendar year (starting with the 2022 calendar year), you are an affected owner Do not use this area of a residential property in Canada.
+You do not need to file a return if you are an excluded owner of a residential property in Canada.
+For more information, refer to the definitions of affected owner, residential property and excluded owner in the "Additional information" section at the end of this return. • If, on December 31 of a calendar year, you are an affected owner of one or more residential properties in Canada, you must file a separate return for each residential property.
+All affected owners must file their returns with the Canada Revenue Agency (CRA) on or before April 30 of the following calendar year.
+If you do not already have a Canadian tax identification number (such as a social insurance number, individual tax number, temporary tax number or business number), contact the CRA before filing this return. • If you are an owner of a residential property in your capacity as a partner of a partnership or a trustee of a trust, and you are also an owner of the same residential property in another capacity, we refer to you as being an owner in multiple capacities.
+If you are an owner of a residential property in multiple capacities, you are considered to be a separate person in each capacity in which you are an owner of the residential property.
+You have to file a separate return for each capacity in which you are an affected owner of the residential property.

+010 Amended

+- If you have a foreign address or need to indicate your citizenship in Part 1, use a standardized country code to indicate your country by entering the appropriate three-letter code.
 For more information, go to iso.org/iso-3166-country-codes.html. - For more information, see the Additional information section at the end of this return or go to canada.ca/cra-uht.

-Do not use this area

-Voor